-This post was most recently updated on January 7th, 2019.
+This post was most recently updated on August 31st, 2022.9 min read.

-However, you might want to think about where you get that subscription from.
+However, you might want to think about where you got that subscription from.
 Don’t get the bootleg option – you might end up regretting it!

 Does this sound too good to be true?
 Well, probably because it is.
 Generally, that’s the rule after all!

-Let’s take a closer look, and review one of these companies – this one is called DigitalUpgradeStudios.
-I find their offering a great example of a combined invasion of privacy and a license fraud – a beautiful scam, all-in-all.
+Let’s take a closer look, and review one of these companies – this one is called DigitalUpgradeStudios, and their store was located at www.digitalupgradestudios.com.
+I find they’re offering a great example of a combined invasion of privacy and license fraud – a beautiful scam, all-in-all.

 I generally don’t care about people wasting their money, but this case actually has some shady and pretty scary implications, so I thought I’d dig in a bit.

 For the most part, yes.
-They do bait you in, though.
+They do bait you in with a reasonable offer, though.

 (Don’t want to read the whole thing?
 Jump to the bottom line!)

 That means, that they give you what they promise – Microsoft Office 365 for a lifetime for a price that’s cheaper than anywhere else.
-It’s just a shame, that they’re not talking about the lifetime of the user, or the service – but about their company.
+It’s just a shame, that they’re not talking about the lifetime of the user, or the service – but about their company or online store.
 Which is most likely going to only be about 6 more months or so.